"Three Strikes" Alcohol Policy

 • Be a Responsible Hilltopper (click here)

-NOTE: A sanction of deferred suspension or higher also results in ineligibility for on-campus housing for the next academic year.
+NOTE: An outcome of deferred suspension or higher also results in ineligibility for on-campus housing for the next academic year.
 Parents of students under age 21 will be notified if their son/daughter is found responsible for a violation of the alcohol beverage or illegal drugs policies and receives a sanction of deferred suspension, suspension, or dismissal.